 This summer the JEM Texas team set out to give back to the kids of our community.
 A specialized junior lifeguard class was conducted for five kids in the community who had expressed an interest in becoming a lifeguard.
-At the beginning of the class each participant was outfitted with JEM uniforms and equipment.
-JEM employees Michael Comfort and Zachary Shaw personally trained the junior guards in the life saving skills required to become junior lifeguards.

 Public safety is the number one concern amongst commercial pool managers and lifeguards.
 Some of the most common safety concerns include drowning, diving and running around pools.
-However two other major concerns that aren't always remembered are air and water quality.
+However two other major concerns that aren't always remembered are air and water quality

 Pool operators can never go too far in rewarding the lifeguards they hire.
 As the summer wears on, lifeguards need to stay motivated to come to work and stay alert.
 Proper compensation is a great place to start, but motivation doesn't always have to be money driven.
-Find ways to incorporate a reward system, which may be based on attendance, performance or even their ability to communicate with patrons.